aparry6/credit-risk-classification/README.md

 Model 2, trained on resampled data, performed better with an accuracy of 99.6% and dramtically increased recall for high-risk loans (1.00).
 Model 2 outperforms Model 1 in predicting high-risk loans and overall accuracy, making it the recommended choice for identifying credit risks.

-** I used Chatgt as a resource when completing this Module.
+** I used Chatgpt as a resource when completing this Module.